 My favourite spot in Gozo is the village of Xlendi (pronounced ‘shlendi’), located on the south-west of the island.
 On Xlendi bay you’ll find a beach, many hotels, great restaurants, and a mountain that you can see the sun setting into in the evening.

 Comino is the least densely populated area in the Republic of Malta with only three residents.
-Situated between Malta and Gozo, it is a really tiny island with not much happening.
+It is a really tiny island with not much happening, situated between Malta and Gozo.
 But very close to the island is where you’ll find the popular Blue Lagoon.
 By boat, you can explore this area and the transparent, turquoise water of the lagoon.

 What to see in Malta – Landmarks to visit

 In Valletta, there is lots to see and do.
 My favourite thing is to spend a full day in Valletta, starting with brunch or lunch somewhere and then barhopping through the city.
-There is a bunch of amazing restaurants and good bars and pubs to check out, but you can also enjoy some shopping or sightseeing here.
+There is a bunch of amazing restaurants and good bars and pubs to check out, or you can just enjoy some sightseeing and shopping.

 Gozo is the second biggest island of Malta and there are a lot of beautiful, historic, and unique sights to see.